Cocofeat/EyeMoSt/README.md

 4. Test

 ## Citation
-If you find TMC helps your research, please cite our paper:
+If you find EyeMoSt helps your research, please cite our paper:
 ```
 @InProceedings{EyeMoSt_Zou_2023,
 author="Zou, Ke